roosta/tmux-fuzzback/README.md

 ### fzf layout

-You can reverse the direction of fzf by setting this variable
+You can reverse the direction of fzf by setting this variable.
+The default is `default`

 ```tmux
 set -g @fuzzback-fzf-layout 'reverse'